 The WHO defines physical activity as any bodily movement produced by skeletal muscles that require energy expenditure - including activities undertaken while working, playing, carrying out household chores, travelling, and engaging in recreational pursuits.
 Both, moderate and vigorous intensity physical activity brings health benefits.
 Insufficient physical activity is one of the 10 leading risk factors for death worldwide.
-Globally, 3.2 million deaths each year are attributable to insufficient physical activity, according to the WHO estimates.
+Globally, 1 in 4 adults is not active enough, according to the WHO and it is a key risk factor for non-communicable diseases (NCDs) such as cardiovascular diseases, cancer and diabetes.

-Insufficient physical activity is a key risk factor for non-communicable diseases (NCDs) such as cardiovascular diseases, cancer and diabetes.
 Physical activity has significant health benefits and contributes to prevent NCDs.
-More than 80 per cent of the world's adolescent population is insufficiently physically active.
+More than 80% of the world's adolescent population is insufficiently physically active.
 Socio-economic and socio-cultural factors affect lifestyles of people.
 With increased urbanisation, some additional factors started to influence physical activity.
-The common reasons behind physical inactivity in urban areas are: violence, high-density traffic, low air quality, pollution, and lack of parks, sidewalks and sports/recreation facilities.
+The common reasons behind physical inactivity in urban areas are violence, high-density traffic, low air quality, pollution, and lack of parks, sidewalks and sports/recreation facilities.

-Figure 3.23 shows the prevalence of insufficient physical activity among adults across country groups.
-According to this, among OIC countries with data available, on average, the prevalence of insufficient physical activity was the highest (27.8 per cent) among all country groups in 2010.
-The world average was measured as 25.5 per cent in the same year (Figure 3.23).
-Across the OIC regions, the highest prevalence of insufficient physical activity was seen in EAP with an average rate of 38 per cent.
-SSA had the lowest prevalence of insufficient physical activity (21.3 per cent) in 2010 (Figure 3.23).
+Figure 3.23 shows the prevalence of insufficient physical activity among adults across country groups and OIC sub-regions in 2016.
+In OIC countries, on average, the prevalence of insufficient physical activity was 28.8% that exceeded the world average (28.2%) and the average of non-OIC developing countries (25.9%).
+Across the OIC sub-regions, the highest prevalence of insufficient physical activity was seen in SA with an average rate of 33.2%.
+SSA had the lowest prevalence of insufficient physical activity (24.1%) in 2016.

-The member states of the WHO have agreed to reduce insufficient physical activity by 10 per cent by 2025.
+The member states of the WHO have agreed to reduce insufficient physical activity by 10% by 2025.
 In order to encourage physical activity, governments need to ensure that: walking, cycling and other forms of active transportation are accessible and safe for all; labour and workplace policies encourage physical activity; schools have safe spaces and facilities for students to spend their free time actively; physical education supports children to develop behaviour patterns that will keep them physically active throughout their lives; and sports and recreation facilities provide opportunities for everyone to do sports.
-In this regard, policy makers in OIC countries need to make necessary arrangements to promote more physically active life-style in order to have more healthy generations and to reduce the pressure on social security systems.
+In this regard, policy makers in OIC countries need to make necessary arrangements to promote more physically active lifestyle in order to have healthier generations and to reduce the pressure on social security systems.